The DPP shift furniture brands must face

 Visibility into product materials and lifespan enables design teams to make better choices about recyclability, sourcing, and construction methods.

-How can you launch a furniture digital product passport in phases?
+How to launch your digital product passport furniture program in phases

 Taking a staged approach helps brands avoid data bottlenecks and technical gaps while building a strong foundation for future compliance and circular services.
 Here’s a step-by-step path to get started: